Binary Tree in Action (Construction)

 }

-In the previous article The Frameworks of Binary Trees, it was discussed how the different traversal orders lead to certain characteristics in the distribution of elements in the preorder
+In the article Binary Tree Frameworks, we discussed how different traversal orders affect the arrangement of elements in the preorder

 and inorder